Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 # Intro

-Boomega allows you to develop plugins for the app in order to add features/expand the functionality to/of the app.
+Boomega allows you to develop plugins for the app in order to add more features/functionality to the app.
 Plugins can be written both in **java** and **kotlin**.

 > You can view the loaded plugins and their impact on the app in the [plugin manager](/docs/USER_GUIDE.md#plugin-manager).